rocksolidwebdesign/cxxray/notes/barycentric.md

 We can  use this to  determine whether  the point is  in the triangle and so whether it should be drawn or not.

-We can use this to  smothely vary values across the triangle smothely  increasing  the  lighting  at each  pixel  from  a lowly-lit  vertex to  a highly-lit  vertex depending  on how close it is to the lighter or darker vertex
+We can use this to  smoothely vary values across the triangle smoothely  increasing  the  lighting  at each  pixel  from  a lowly-lit  vertex to  a highly-lit  vertex depending  on how close it is to the lighter or darker vertex